nickp60/annofilt/README.md

 ![annofilt](https://github.com/nickp60/annofilt/blob/master/docs/icon/icon.svg)

 # The Problem
-Pangenomes from genome assemblies can be befuddled by missassemblies of genes, expecially those truncated by contig breaks.
+Pangenomes from genome assemblies can be befuddled by missassemblies of genes.
+Often the repeats from  multicopy genes cause regions ttat are impossible to assemble from short reads; this results in truncated genes often being found on contig ends.

 # The Solution
 `annofilt` is used to filter annotations that appear to be truncated, based on BLAST comparison with a pangenome generated from closed genomes.
 Briefly, the algorithm proceeds as follows: